Checking your criminal record

 (See also ‘Working with children checks’, below).

 A failure to disclose your criminal history may cause problems later if contradictory information appears on your police check.
 It may also justify your employer terminating your employment at some time in the future (despite the fact that a charge may not have been disclosed on your police record because of a lapse of time).
-Note that once you are employed, an employer does not have a general right to enquire about your criminal history status, unless your employment is subject to regulations or is a An agreement that the law will enforce. requiring ongoing Providing information to another person or institution as required by a contract or other legal process..
+Note that once you are employed, an employer does not have a general right to enquire about your criminal history status, unless your employment is subject to regulations or is a contract requiring ongoing disclosure.

-Generally, it is unlikely that a criminal conviction for a In Victoria, a child or young person under 18.
-See also infant. offence will automatically be a bar to employment.
+Generally, it is unlikely that a criminal conviction for a minor offence will automatically be a bar to employment.
 It should be assessed by the employer and considered according to the individual circumstances of the case and the requirements of the job.
 Unfortunately, some employers do discriminate against people with criminal records and don’t consider them for employment, no matter how minor or old the record is, and regardless of its relevance to the job.

 There is only limited protection available under the Australian Human Rights Commission Act 1986 (Cth) (‘AHRC Act’) for people who have been treated unfairly on the basis of having a criminal record.
 However, if you think you have been treated unfairly, you may be able to obtain redress and you should seek legal advice.

 The AHRC Act prohibits discrimination on the basis of a criminal record.
-The Australian Human Rights Commission (AHRC) can investigate discrimination and, where appropriate, try to resolve a discrimination complaint by A form of alternative dispute resolution.
-The parties negotiate with the help of an independent person called a conciliator.
-The aim is to sort out the dispute by mutual agreement, rather than having a decision made by a court or tribunal.
-See also arbitration; mediation; negotiation..
-The AHRC can only provide recommendations and does not have the authority to implement or To make people obey a law or the terms of an agreement, using police powers or court orders. the recommendations, although their recommendations are reported to the federal parliament and are published.
+The Australian Human Rights Commission (AHRC) can investigate discrimination and, where appropriate, try to resolve a discrimination complaint by conciliation.
+The AHRC can only provide recommendations and does not have the authority to implement or enforce the recommendations, although their recommendations are reported to the federal parliament and are published.
 There is no discrimination where a person’s criminal record means that they are unable to perform the inherent requirements of a particular job.
 The AHRC has published Discrimination in Employment on the Basis of Criminal Record and other useful information, which can be found at www.humanrights.gov.au.
 The guidelines outline a process to help determine whether a criminal record may interfere with the inherent requirements of a job.

 The AHRC has dealt with discrimination on the basis of criminal record in several cases, including: